Crystal bases and Newton-Okounkov bodies: Crystal bases and their string parametrization

-The purpose of this section is to give an alternative definition of the string parametrization (Theorem \ref{th-alt-def-string-para}).
+The purpose of considering Demazure modules in this section is to give a slightly different definition of the string parametrization (Theorem \ref{th-alt-def-string-para}).
 This will be an important step in the proof of our main theorem (Theorem \ref{th-main}).